What you must do to avoid harming badgers and when you’ll need a licence.

 - deliberately send or intentionally allow a dog into a sett

 - bait or dig for badgers

-You’re breaking the law and could be fined £5,000 if you:
+You’re breaking the law and could get an unlimited fine if you:

 - have or sell a badger, or offer a live badger for sale

 - have or possess a dead badger or parts of a badger (if you got it illegally)